Vimeo fmr GM on T-Shaped Skills

 The Fundamentals of Being T-Shaped

-As product managers, we are required juggle many roles and take on a variety of tasks.
+As product managers, we juggle many roles and take on a variety of tasks.
 With this, it can be difficult to identify our strengths.
 Similarly, it can be even tougher to figure out where we need to improve.
 In my experience, I’ve found that the T-shaped model for building skills is very applicable to product managers.
 This may be the first time you’re hearing about this concept, so I’ll start with the fundamentals.

 If you wanted to highlight a single figure who represents being T-shaped, I tend to think about Leonardo da Vinci.
 He was the ultimate “renaissance man” and became an expert in many fields (art, science, etc.).
 Funny enough, da Vinci did not consider himself a creative person.
 Instead, he viewed himself as a logical person who inevitably developed creative curiosity by crossing over into a variety of disciplines.
 By doing so, he discovered that every skill inevitably connects to one another in some way.